Blekinge County: Heraldry

 The County of Blekinge inherited its coat of arms from the province of Blekinge.
 When it is shown with a royal crown it represents the County Administrative Board.

 Politics

 Blekinge county council, or Region Blekinge, is a municipal entity that is independent of, but coterminous with, the County Administrative Board.
-Its main responsibilities lie in health care and public transportation issues for the county.
+Its main responsibilities for the county lie in the areas of health care and public transport.

 Riksdag elections

 The table details all Riksdag election results of Blekinge County since the unicameral era began in 1970.
 The blocs denote which party would support the Prime Minister or the lead opposition party towards the end of the elected parliament.

 Governors

 The current governor of Blekinge County is Swedish Social Democratic Party politician Ulrica Messing, appointed on the 1st of October 2021.